Albertson, New York: Road

 The Northern State Parkway forms the hamlet's northern border with Roslyn Heights.
 Other major roads which pass through the hamlet include I.U.
 Willets Road and Willis Avenue.

 Additionally, the Long Island Motor Parkway used to run through the hamlet.

 Rail

-Albertson is served by the Albertson station on the Long Island Rail Road's Oyster Bay Branch.
+Albertson is served by the Albertson station on the Long Island Rail Road's Oyster Bay Branch, which straddles the Albertson–Roslyn Heights border.

 Bus

 Roslyn Estates is served by the n23 bus route, which is operated by Nassau Inter-County Express (NICE).
 This bus route travels along Willis Avenue through the hamlet, following the route of the former New York & North Shore Traction Company's trolley route between Mineola and Roslyn, which ran through the area in the early 20th century.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Albertson.

 Power

 PSEG Long Island provides power to all homes and businesses within Albertson.